cradlebio/custom-predictor-template/README.md

 all outputs are multiplied with.
 The second input parameter (named "subseq") is an amino acid sequence which is searched for in the sequences to be predicted.

-The first output of the predictor, named "As" is the number of "A" amino acids in the provided sequence.
+The first output of the custom predictor, named "As" is the number of "A" amino acids in the provided sequence.
 The second output, named "Subseqs" is the number of subsequences as specified by the "subseq" parameter that occur in the provided sequence.
 Both outputs are multiplied by the "factor" value before the final output.

-To start working with this predictor, perform the following steps:
+To start working with this custom predictor, perform the following steps:

 1. Create a fork of this repository